Mahmoud-Ahmed-Omar/Mahmoud-Ahmed-Omar/README.md

 Passionate about the Web, in the last years, I developed a growing interest in the full-stack JavaScript stack and the Cloud, particularly the AWS platform.

-Technologies: JavaScript, TypeScript, VueJS, NodeJS, Express, PHP Laravel, AWS (EC2, S3), Docker, Git, MySQL, NoSQL, RESTful APIs, GraphQL.
+Technologies: JavaScript, TypeScript, VueJS, NodeJS, Express, PHP Laravel, AWS (EC2, S3 ..etc), Docker, Git, MySQL, NoSQL, RESTful APIs, GraphQL.